beskarbuilder/TARS-BSK/README_EN.md

 > If this README already feels dense to you, what's coming might bend your soul.

 But don't be frightened:
-It's designed so that anyone—yes, even that chicken that looks at you with contempt from the yard—can follow it step by step and reach the end with a functional AI...
-...and only a slight twitch in the left eyelid as a souvenir.
+It's designed so that anyone—yes, even that chicken that looks at you with contempt from the yard—can follow it step by step and reach the end with a functional AI... and only a slight twitch in the left eyelid as a souvenir.

 _Compiled, tested, and nearly destroyed in the process._

- _**This is the (beautifully broken) Way.**_"*
+ _**This is the (beautifully broken) Way**_*

 ## 📑 Table of Contents